xtuml/bridgepoint/doc-bridgepoint/notes/7744_RealizedClass/7744_RealizedClass.dnt.md

   If the code tries to redefine class, without deleting the class loader object first, this will cause a linkingError error.

+	Every time a class definition and class loader are deleted, and recreated, all of the class static variables are set to original values, also all class's objects are deleted.

 4. Requirements
 ---------------
 4.1  User shall be able to terminate projects simulation and relaunch it without